Riemann–Stieltjes integral: Rectifier

 where the integral on the right-hand side is the standard Riemann integral.

 Cavalieri integration

 Cavalieri's principle can be used to calculate areas bounded by curves using Riemann–Stieltjes integrals.
 The integration strips of Riemann integration are replaced with strips that are non-rectangular in shape.
-The method is to transform a "Cavaliere region" with a transformation $h$, or to use $g = h^{-1}$ as integrand.
+The method is to transform a "Cavalieri region" with a transformation $h$, or to use $g = h^{-1}$ as integrand.